of the stranger news stories of 2001 concerns Miss France

 was not a "natural female".
 Donald Trump (later elected President

-of the USA) intervened to stop the same happening to Jenna.
-The rule has
+of the USA) personally intervened to stop the same happening to Jenna.

-now been changed to variations of saying that the contestant "must be
+The eligibility rule has now been changed to variations of "the

-organisers are probably hoping that it means years of female hormone
+in practice the organisers probably hope that it means years of

-treatment, sex re-assignment surgery and a female passport - although
+female hormone treatment, sex re-assignment surgery and a female

 Jackie Green, entered Miss England 2012 (Finalist)